Githubnath/fitness_tracker/README.md

 This Project utilized the following technologies:

-- MongoDB and Mongoose - for database management
+- MongoDB and Mongoose - for database management.
-- Express.js - for building the server and RESTful APIs
+- Express.js - for building the server and RESTful APIs.
-- React.js
+- React.js - for creating an interactive and responsive user interface.
-- Node.js
+- Node.js - for server-side logic.
-- JWT Authentication
+- JWT  -  Authentication for secure user access.
-- Google Calendar API
+- Google Calendar API - synchronizing with google calendar, hence enabling synchronization between the app and the user's google calendar, ensuring that scheduled fitness activities and events are consistent.

 ## Installation